Jhgomez/GraalVmExamples/GraalPy/openai-maven/README.md

 ```

 #### Using Gradle
-In the projects gradle file:
+In the project's gradle file:

  ```kts
 plugins {